OpenEvalProject/evals/manuscripts/elife-101830/v1/manuscript.md

 Collectively, these results suggest that CCR4 deficiency promotes the selective accumulation of proatherogenic Th1 cells in atherosclerotic aorta and the accumulation of various helper T cell subsets including Th1 cells in para-aortic LNs and shifts the Th1 cell/Treg balance toward Th1 cell responses in atherosclerotic aorta, leading to exacerbated aortic inflammation and early atherosclerosis.

-## CCR4 expression on Tregs regulates Th1 cell responses and may mediate Treg migration to the atherosclerotic aorta
+### CCR4 expression on Tregs regulates Th1 cell responses and may mediate Treg migration to the atherosclerotic aorta

 Given that CCR4 plays a crucial role in attenuating immunoinflammatory responses in autoimmune or allergic disease via the modulation of Treg function (Yuan et al., 2007; Faustino et al., 2013), we speculated that despite the expansion and unaltered expression of activation- or function-associated molecules in Tregs, these cells might be dysfunctional.
 To determine whether CCR4 deficiency affects the suppressive function of Tregs in hypercholesterolemia, we performed an in vitro suppression assay.
 Interestingly, CCR4 deficiency significantly impaired the suppressive function of Tregs isolated from hypercholesterolemic mice (Figure 5A), indicating that CCR4 expression on Tregs may be important for the regulation of proinflammatory immune responses and the development of early atherosclerosis.

 ![Figure 5.](https://cdn.elifesciences.org/articles/101830/elife-101830-fig5-v1.jpg)

 **Figure 5.:** (A) The suppressive function of Tregs was assessed by evaluating the proliferation of carboxyfluorescein diacetate succinimidyl ester (CFSE)-labeled conventional T cells (Tconv) cocultured with Tregs from apolipoprotein E-deficient (Apoe-/-) mice or CCR4-deficient mice on an Apoe-/- background (Ccr4-/-Apoe-/-).
 Data are presented as the results of triplicate wells and are representative of two independent experiments.
 Data are expressed as the mean ± s.d.
 (B, C) CD80 and CD86 expression in live splenic dendritic cells (DCs) after 2 days of coculture with Tconv from Apoe-/- mice, or a mixture of Tregs from Apoe-/- or Ccr4-/-Apoe-/- mice and Tconv from Apoe-/- mice in the presence of an anti-CD3 antibody.
 Data points represent the results of quintuplicate wells.
 Data are representative of two independent experiments.
 (B, D) Tconv from Apoe-/- mice and DCs were cocultured with or without Tregs from Apoe-/- or Ccr4-/-Apoe-/- mice in the presence of an anti-CD3 antibody.
 Interferon (IFN)-γ concentrations in cell supernatants were measured by ELISA.
 Data points represent the results of sextuplicate wells.
 (E) Eighteen-week-old Apoe-/- mice fed a high-cholesterol diet for 10 weeks received transfer of Tregs from Apoe-/-Kaede-Tg or Ccr4-/-Apoe-/-Kaede-Tg mice, and the accumulation of Kaede+ Tregs in the peripheral lymphoid tissues and aorta was analyzed by flow cytometry 20 hours later.
 (F–I) Representative flow cytometric analysis and the proportions of Kaede+ Tregs among CD4+ T cells in the peripheral lymph nodes (LNs) (F), spleen (G), para-aortic LNs (H), and aorta (I) of Apoe-/- mice that received Apoe-/-Kaede+ Tregs or Ccr4-/-Apoe-/-Kaede+ Tregs. n=9–10 per group (F–H).
 Pooled aortic lymphoid cells from five mice in each group were used for analysis.
 The results are presented as the mean ±s.d. of three independent experiments (I).
 Data points represent individual animals (F–H) or individual pooled samples (I).
 Horizontal bars represent means.
 Error bars indicate s.d. *p<0.05, **p<0.01; one-way ANOVA followed by Tukey’s multiple-comparisons test: (C, D); two-way ANOVA followed by Tukey’s multiple-comparisons test: (A). p=0.09; one-sample t-test: (I).
-MFI, mean fluorescence intensity.Figure 5—source data 1.Figure 5 plots.
+MFI, mean fluorescence intensity.

 Interaction with DCs is well-known as one of the core suppressive mechanisms by which Tregs control excessive immune responses.
 A previous report demonstrated that the cell–cell contacts between Tregs and CCL22-deficient DCs are impaired (Rapp et al., 2019).
 Tregs limit the CD80/CD86–CD28-dependent activation of T cells through CTLA-4-dependent downregulation of CD80 and CD86 expression on DCs (Sakaguchi et al., 2020), which may contribute to the reduction in atherosclerosis (Matsumoto et al., 2016).
 Therefore, we examined the interactions between CCR4-intact or CCR4-deficient Tregs and DCs by a coculture experiment (Figure 5B).
 As expected, the upregulation of CD80 and CD86 expression on DCs mediated by conventional T cells was markedly suppressed by coculture with Tregs from Apoe-/- or Ccr4-/-Apoe-/- mice (Figure 5C).
 Notably, the suppressive effect of CCR4-deficient Tregs was significantly attenuated compared with that of CCR4-intact Tregs (Figure 5C).
 To assess the involvement of CCR4 expression on Tregs in regulating the production of proatherogenic IFN-γ by conventional T cells, we stimulated conventional T cells with an anti-CD3 antibody and DCs in the presence or absence of CCR4-intact or CCR4-deficient Tregs and analyzed IFN-γ production by ELISA (Figure 5B).
 IFN-γ production by conventional T cells was markedly suppressed by coculture with CCR4-intact Tregs, while it was not significantly affected by coculture with CCR4-deficient Tregs (Figure 5D).
 Importantly, there was a marked difference in the ability to suppress the production of IFN-γ from conventional T cells between CCR4-intact Tregs and CCR4-deficient Tregs (Figure 5D).
 These results suggest that the augmented Th1 cell responses in the peripheral lymphoid tissues of Ccr4-/-Apoe-/- mice are partly due to impaired Treg-dependent regulation of DC function.